Stimboto/BlitzCart/README.md

 <div align="center">

-# 🚀 STIMBOTO
+# Developed with ❤️ by STIMBOTO

-### Building Internet Products • Marketplace Systems
+### Building Modern Android Experiences

 ⭐ Star the repository if you found it useful.

-Made with ❤️ and Kotlin.

 </div>